nasa/ow_autonomy/README.md

    regions, edit ow_autonomy/src/plans/TestAntennaCamera.plp and enter 'catkin build ow_autonomy' before restarting the autonomy node.
 You don't need to restart the simulator.

+3. Overtorque detection:

+   % roslaunch ow_autonomy autonomy_node.launch plan:=TorqueTest.plx

+   This plan attempts to push the scoop into the ground, which creates joint over-torquing warnings and errors.

 Clean